-The 1960's Attempts to Scientise Design
+The 1960s: Attempts Were Made to Make Design Scientific

-Nigel Cross, Emeritus Professor of Design Studies at The Open University, UK, in the paper Designerly ways of knowing: design discipline versus design science (2001), unpicks the struggle that began to unfold in the early 1960s when attempts were made to “scientise” design, and bring the field within the objective of rational sciences.
-This cross highlights statements from the radical technologist Buckminster Fuller, in which he refers to the “design science decade”.
+Nigel Cross—Emeritus Professor of Design Studies at The Open University, UK—unpicks the struggle that began to unfold in the early 1960s in the paper “Designerly ways of knowing: design discipline versus design science” (2001).
+Cross highlights statements made by radical technologist Buckminster Fuller, in which he refers to the “design science decade”:

-"[Fuller] called for a ‘design science revolution', based on science, technology and rationalism, to overcome the human and environmental problems that he believed could not be solved by politics and economics"
+"[Fuller] called for a ‘design science revolution', based on science, technology and rationalism, to overcome the human and environmental problems that he believed could not be solved by politics and economics."

 – Nigel Cross

-Simon is noted to have spoken of rapid prototyping and testing through observation, concepts which form the core of many design and entrepreneurial processes right now.
-This also forms one of the major phases of the typical Design Thinking process.
-Simon touched on the subject of prototyping as early as 1969, stating in Sciences of the Artificial:
+Simon is noted to have spoken about rapid prototyping and testing through observation, for example—concepts which form the core of many design and entrepreneurial processes today, including two of the major phases in the typical design thinking process.
+Simon touched on the subject of prototyping as early as 1969 when he stated the following in The Sciences of the Artificial:

 "To understand them, the systems had to be constructed, and their behaviour observed."